SavannahPosner/bikesharing/README.md

 ## Summary
 This data indicates that the most common types of consumer of this product are men, people who are of working age, and people who are subscribed.
-While Saturday and Sunday are still popular dates for people to use a Citi Bike more frequently during the week between the times of 5:00 am and 9:00 am and 5:00 pm 9:00 pm.
+While Saturday and Sunday are still popular dates for people to use a Citi Bike, people most frequently use Citi Bike during the week between the times of 5:00 am and 9:00 am and 5:00 pm 9:00 pm.
 This can act as an indicator that people could be using Citi Bike as a primary source of transportation for work.